top of page

 The Makhtesh Hagadol from the lookout of Har Avnon

-If you are on your way to Mitzpe Ramon, you may wish to give this site a miss.
-Otherwise, Har Avnon is a fine lookout over an impressive example of a makhtesh.
-It is called Makhtesh Hagadol, and is also known as the Hatira crater.
+Har Avnon is a lookout over an impressive makhtesh called Makhtesh Hagadol or the Hatira crater.
 More recently, there have been attempts to call it the Machtesh Yerucham.

-There are 3 “craters” in this part of the Negev – the Makhtesh Hagadol, the Machtesh Hakaton or Hatzera Crater and the Makhtesh Ramon near Mitzpe Rimon.
-This makhtesh measures approximately 10 km by 5 km, and is the second largest makhtesh in Israel after Makhtesh Ramon.
-It actually permits one to actually peer inside a mountain!
+There are three “craters” in this part of the Negev – the Makhtesh Hagadol, the Machtesh Hakaton or Hatzera Crater, and the Makhtesh Ramon near Mitzpe Rimon.
+The Makhtesh Hagadol measures approximately 10 km by 5 km and is the second largest makhtesh.
+The largest and most impressive is Makhtesh Ramon.

-Craters are formed in three ways – from impact as from a meteor, a volcanic crater, and an erosion crater.
-An erosion crater is called a makhtesh and is not strictly a crater.
-Israel has the only examples of this phenomenon.
+Craters are formed in three ways – from impact as from a meteor, from a volcanic crater, and as an erosion crater.
+An erosion crater is called a makhtesh and is not strictly speaking a crater.
+The Negev is the prime location for this phenomenon.

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"